Constellab/gws_biota/README.md

-# Title
+# Biota

-Biota is the main python module to load all databases used by the Gencovery technology.
-Biota doesn't work alone and use different module to parse and load databases, as
+This software is the core library to manage Gecovery knowledge databases

 # License